Chapter 21

 “You need a bath.”

-A silvery burst cut off the monster’s verdict, along with a beefy slice of its cerebral cortex.
+A silvery burst cut off Pakicetus’s verdict, along with a beefy slice of cerebral cortex.

-The neural lingua went noodly, and the rat unloosed juices from its ocular cavities.
+The brain-tongue went noodly, and the neural lingua unloosed juices upon Tippi.

-Drowning in sour humors, Tippi shut her eyes.
-She felt the rat’s heft lifted from her body.
+Shutting her eyes, she felt the rat’s heft lift from her body.

 Big Rehoboth’s chair?

-The chair sat on the towpath, splashed in brainpan.
+The chair sat on the towpath, splattered with brain.

-The rat’s legs, head, and abdomen floated, a gruesome mobile.
-Rank fluids poured from each appendage.
-The skull twirled on its foul rope, which in turn swung from nothing.
+Rat legs, head, and abdomen floated, in a gruesome mobile, fluids pouring from each appendage.
+Father’s skull twirled from its foul rope, which in turn swung from nothing.

-For a moonlit moment, the creature’s pieces danced disassembled, until they hit the ground with an unceremonious clatter.
+For a moonlit moment, Pakicetus’s pieces danced dissected, until they hit the dirt with an unceremonious clatter.

 Bio-magnetics online, said the memory crown.